zvdv/VKURA-2024/README.md

 - Support for a wider variety of wallet software and networks
 - More communication between the Solidity smart contract and the React frontend (for example by using events)
 - Refactoring for a more logical app structure (this is one of my first React/NextJS projects)
+- Allow users to enter values in ETH instead of wei